lightstreams-network/docs/content/01.getting-started/_index.md

 `Leth` is used for initializing, running, controlling and interacting with the Lightstreams Node (Blockchain + Secured InterPlanetary File System).

-`Geth` is currently used as a Rinkeby PoA test network instead of our Lightstreams PoA Test Network due to smoother, go to market strategy with release of an ERC20 PHT token.
+`Geth`[1] is currently used as a Rinkeby PoA test network instead of our Lightstreams PoA Test Network due to smoother, go to market strategy with release of an ERC20 PHT token.

-`IPFS` is a heavily customized decentralised file system enhanced with our award winning **PermissionedBlocks** technology.
+`IPFS`[2] is a heavily customized decentralised file system enhanced with our award winning **PermissionedBlocks** technology.

 ### Install from prebuilt package

+We have compiled binaries for macOS and Linux (Windows not yet available).

+**NOTE: You need to install our enhanced version of IPFS for the file storage features to work.**

 #### macOS